 Please note that the following details do not constitute a Product Disclosure Statement.
 For a full description of the method of calculating your benefits, you should refer to your CCSSP documentation.
 If you have additional insurance cover in place with NGS Super, you should refer to the documentation you received when you applied for this cover.

 All insurance benefits are subject to the terms and conditions of the relevant insurance policy.
+Insurance cover is provided up to age 65.

 In brief, the benefits shown on your Member Statement were calculated as follows:

 Member investment choice